How to Patch a Pool with Water in it

 Pump and Filter

 A clogged skimmer can cause the pool pump to leak.
-To stop this, first try turning off the pool pump, removing the skimmer and clearing its contents.
-More often your pool pump will begin to leak when air enters the pump parts instead of water.
+First, try turning off the pool pump, removing the skimmer, and clearing its contents to stop this.
+Your pool pump will often leak when air enters the pump parts instead of water.
 Air pulled into the intake or return lines can reduce the filtered water from evenly returning to the pool and cause pressure to build in the lines.

 Above all, the pool pump motor must stay dry.
 If a leak begins in the seal shaft, turn off the pool pump and call a professional to repair or replace the pool pump parts.
 This is an issue for a trained contractor to fix.